Webinar at Purdue University

 The Festival is a space to stir interest in science, particularly in chemistry.
 It strives to promote a balanced, educated perception of science and chemistry, and to improve the image of scientists in the population.

-We will hold this year’s ACS Festival on National Chemistry Week (October, 18-24, 2020).
 We are forging alliances with strategic leaders in Science Education programs and community leaders in local governments (municipalities) near the University of Costa Rica.
 These urban municipalities are home to communities of a wide range of socio-economic backgrounds.
 The Festival will use science as a social binding element.

 Our project draws from the knowledge and experience gained at the ACS Festival Training Institute (Peru, 2019) and the very successful first Chemistry Festival in Costa Rica (February 2020).